frankburgs/main/notes/notes_aplus.md

 - Parity memory contains 8 bits for data and one (parity bit) for error checking.
 - Error correction code (ECC) can detect multiple bit errors in memory and correct single bit errors in memory.
 On servers of financial or data analytics ECC memory modules may be required.

-## RAM modules
+## Random Access Memory (RAM)
+- Dynamic RAM (DRAM) : Popular until mid 1990's, used for main memory, gradually discharges energy (capacitors) so must be constantly charged to maintain stored data in the chip.
+- Static RAM : Requires constant (lower) power, transistors, often used for cache memory, much faster & more $ than DRAM.
+Typically fastest memory, useful for storing the most recently used data and instructions by the CPU.
+Provides processor with faster access to the data than retrieving it from the slower DRAM or main memory (example is level 1 & 2 CPU memory cache)

+- Temporary working storage for data and programs that are being accessed by the CPU.
+Volatile.
+Increases memory capacity of the computer to hold and process programs and files.
+Less RAM means computer must swap data between RAM and much slower hard drive

+- SDRAM is DRAM that operates synchronously with the memory bus, is able to process overlapping instructions in // (ie can process a read before a write has been completed) and has higher transfer rates.
+- Double Data Rate Synchronous Dynamic RAM (DDR SDRAM) : double data rate transfer as SDRAM, able to support 2 writes & reads per CPU clock cycle, connector has 184 pins and 1 notch, uses lower voltage (2.5 V), family DDR2,3,4.
+- DDR2 SDRAM runs @ higher clock speeds than DDR (533 MHz vs DDR @ 200 MHz), decreases noise & crosstalk between signal wires, connector has 240 pins, 1.8 V.
+- DDR3 SDRAM doubles clock rate of DDR2, 1.5 V, less heat, up to 800 MHz, 240-pin connector.
+- DDR4 SDRAM quadruples DDR3 max storage capacity, 1.2 V, up to 1600 MHz, 288-pin connector, advanced error correction features such as error-correcting code (ECC) memory to detect multiple bit errors.
+- Graphics (G)DDR Synchronous Dynamic RAM : specifically designed for graphix, used with a dedicated GPU, family GDDR, GDDR2, GDDR3, GDDR4, GDDR5, each improves performance and lowers power consumption.
+- GDDR SDRAM processes massive amounts of data but not necessarily at the fastest speeds.
+- DDR5 more than double speed of DDR4 modules.
+Quadruples DDR4 max storage capacity.
+1.1 V, 288-pin connector different pattern than DDR4.
+Max module size is 128 GB.

+- In order for programs to run they must be loaded into RAM first (HD -> RAM -> CPU)
 - Unbuffered memory : regular memory read directly from memory banks making it faster than buffered memory.
 There is a limit to how much can be installed.
 - Buffered memory : specialized memory for servers and high-end workstations that use large amount of RAM.
 A control chip is built into the module of these memory chips.
 Control chip assists memory controller in managing large quantities of RAM.
 Avoid buffered RAM for gaming computer and average workstation due to reduced RAM speed from controller chip.
 - Open slot lever, orient stick to slot, insert, lock.
 - Early computers had RAM installed on motherboard as individual chips.
-Dual inline package (DIP) chips were difficult to install and often become loose.
+Dual inline package (DIP) chips were difficult to install and often become loose, CPU were DIP as well.
-- Single Inline Memory Module (SIMM) is a small circuit board that holds several memory chips, 30-pin or 72-pin configs.
+- Single Inline Memory Module (SIMM, 32 bit data path, redundant pins on both sides) small circuit board that holds several memory chips, 30-pin (32 ?) or 72-pin configs.

-- Dual Inline Memory Module (DIMM) holds SDRAM, DDR SDRAM, DDR2 SDRAM, DDR3 SDRAM, and DDR4 SDRAM chips.
+- Dual Inline Memory Module (DIMM, 2 independent rows of pins, 1/side, 64-bit data path) holds SDRAM, DDR SDRAM, DDR2 SDRAM, DDR3 SDRAM, and DDR4 SDRAM chips.
 There are 168-pin SDRAM DIMMs, 184-pin DDR DIMMs, 240-pin DDR2 and DDR3 DIMMs, and 288-pin DDR4 DIMMs.

+- Rambus Inline Memory Module (RIMM, 184 pins) resembles DIMM, 1999 was speed breakthrough but did not keep up with DIMM.
+133mm x 35mm.
+16-bit 184 pin (Continuity C-RIMM) & 32-bit 232 pin modules (Continuity & Termination CT-RIMM).
+Contains Rambus DRAM.

 - Small Outline (SO)DIMM has a 72-pin and 100-pin configurations for support of 32-bit transfers or a 144-pin, 200-pin, 204-pin, and 260-pin configurations for support of 64-bit transfers.
 This smaller, more condensed version of DIMM provides random access data storage that is ideal for use in laptops, printers, and other devices where conserving space is desirable.
 - Single-sided memory modules contain RAM only on one side of the module.
 Double-sided on both.
 - Speed of memory affects how much data a processor can process in a given amount of time.
 As processor speed increases memory speed must also increase.
 Multichannel technology increases memory throughput.
 - Standard RAM is a single channel, all RAM slots are accessed simultaneously.
 Dual channel RAM adds a 2nd channel to be able to access a 2nd module simultaneously.
 - Triple channel technology does the same, quadruple channel adds channel for memory controller for higher bandwidth.
 Chipset architecture must support it and is only able to use as many channels as memory slots populated.

+## Floppy
+- Magnetic, 1.44 MB on 3.5" 90mm disk.

-## Hard disk drive (HDD)
+## Hard disk drive (HDD, GB's - TB's)
-- Storage from GB's to TB's
+- Master Boot Record (MBR) : First sector of a boot drive, table of primary partitions, directions for starting OS.
 - FF's come in 1.8" (portable media players et al. but seldom used in new), 2.5" (mobile devices), 3.5" (standard for PC)
 - Traditional magnetic disks typically @ 5400, 7200(desktops), 10k, 15k RPM
 - Non-volatile (can retain & store data when not connected to a power source)